cloudbearings/jresponder/README.md

 Unpack that and have a look at the README file.

+TODO: Make sure there is a list somewhere - either here or in that README file that lists out 1, 2, 3, etc. the tour of the key things that one needs to configure and then test to get it so test messages actually send.
+Strive for making this as simple as possible.

 # Project Status

 JResponder is very young.
 Aside from "in-development", the overall status of this project is definitely EXPERIMENTAL.